david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

             'op': __class__.op
         }
 ```
 4. The attributes for the specific node are updated.
-This is where modifying or creating attributes in *attrs* may be done before updating *node* with the results and the *enabled* class variable is returned.
+This is where we can modify or create attributes in *attrs* before updating *node* with the results and the *enabled* class variable is returned.

 ```python
         # update the attributes of the node